OkelleyDevelopment/tekton/README.md

 The current mappings support bidirectional conversion between Snipmate (`.snippet`) and JSON

 To sort:
-- `tekton sort <INPUT_FILENAME>`
+- `tekton sort <INPUT_FILENAME>` [crawl]

+Note: If anything appears after the `<INPUT_FILENAME>` the program assumes the user wants to crawl directories for files.

+## Current Limitations

+- The conversion doesn't process in large batches of files like the sort.
+This is intentional as conversions between formats should be isolated and limited in scope.

 ## Acknowledgements

-- My impatience for doing this by hand and desire to automate everything
+- My impatience for doing this by hand
+- A desire to automate everything